| |

 Signed,

-Dear Tummy Needs Tightening,
+Dear Tummy needs tightening,

 Besides a flatter tummy, abdominal exercises are important for maintaining proper posture, preventing injuries, alleviating lower back problems and improving overall athletic performance.

+Stomach crunches are not the most efficient way to leaner abdominals.
 The American Council on Exercise (ACE) sponsored research conducted by Peter Francis, Ph.D. at San Diego State University on 13 of the most common abdominal exercises.
-The research found stomach crunches were not the most efficient way to leaner abdominals.
-The top ranked abdominal exercise was the bicycle maneuver.
+The top ranked abdominal exercise was the bicycle maneuver, which requires no equipment.
+The second top ranked exercise was the captain�s chair that does need special equipment (Francis cited in ACE, 2001).

 Lie flat on the floor with your lower back pressed to the ground.
 Put your hands beside your head.
 Bring your knees up to about a 45-degree angle and slowly go through a bicycle pedal motion.
 Touch your left elbow to your right knee, then your right elbow to your left knee.
 Breathe evenly throughout the exercise.